2022–23 NCAA Division I men's basketball season: Conference membership changes

 Twenty-six schools joined new conferences or became independents, including five schools from Division II which started transitions to Division I this season and one in the process of transition from Division I to Division III.

 As noted previously, Incarnate Word had announced plans to move from the Southland Conference to the Western Athletic Conference, but backed out of that move and remained in the Southland.
 Lamar, which initially planned to make the opposite move in 2023, pushed this move forward to 2022.

-The 2022−23 season is the last for at least 15 Division I schools in their current conferences, is Hartford's only season as a D-I independent, and the last season of athletics for St. Francis Brooklyn.
+The 2022−23 season was the last for at least 16 Division I schools in their current conferences, and the final season for a single Division II school before reclassifying to Division I. It was also Hartford's only season as a D-I independent, and the last season of athletics for St. Francis Brooklyn.